alphagov/re-build-systems/README.md

         -p re-build-systems
     ```

-1. Export secrets

-    In order to initialise the S3 bucket we have created with Terraform, we need to export some secrets.
+1. To initialise the S3 bucket created with Terraform, you'll need to export some secrets.

-    You did this in the `DNS provisioning` section of this guidance, so you only need to carry out this step if you ended your terminal session since you carried out that step.
+    You did this in the `DNS provisioning` section of this guidance, so you'll only need to carry out this step if you ended your terminal session since you completed that step.

     ```
     export AWS_ACCESS_KEY_ID="[aws key]"